Royal National Park Environmental Education Centre logo

 • Observe and summarise stormwater management strategies in the suburb of Bundeena

-• Investigate methods used to prevent soil erosion
+• Identify evidence of soil erosion and Investigate methods used to prevent soil erosion

-• Map evidence of introduced species, e.g. tracks and scats, using GPS devices
+• Use GPS devices to map evidence of introduced species, e.g., tracks and scats

 • Record human impacts that favour deer